 - Government fraud

-White collar crimes, especially those committed by professionals often involve a series of sophisticated, highly complex transactions.
-Because of their complex nature, whistleblowers can be very helpful to the government agencies that investigate and prosecute the internal crimes committed within some of America's largest companies.
+White collar crimes often involve sophisticated, complex transactions.
+Because of this, whistleblowers can be very helpful to the government agencies that investigate and prosecute the internal crimes committed within some of America's largest companies.

 Who Investigates & Prosecutes White Collar Crimes?